-Check out our Q&A with Jessa Reitsma, Learning Coordinator at Alexandra Park Neighbourhood Learning Centre, discussing her organization’s experience with AlphaPlus Consultant and Technology Coach, Monika Jankowska-Pacyna.
+In this Q&A with Jessa Reitsma, Learning Coordinator at Alexandra Park Neighbourhood Learning Centre, discusses her organization’s experience with AlphaPlus Consultant and Technology Coach, Monika Jankowska-Pacyna.

 Q: How did having a technology coach help your organization achieve its digital learning goals?

 A: Monika was awesome.
 Her coaching style was really effective for us.
 She helped us find technology tools that we were interested in and showed us how to apply bits and pieces of them in the classroom.
 Whenever things came up in the classroom with some of the barriers, she would always think of great solutions.

 Q: What tools, strategies and equipment did coaching help you adopt?